-In the fifth outing, Baron Frankenstein has apparently been driven mad by his previous failures and becomes an extortionist, a sexual abuser, and a neglectful man who outrageously aspires to be god.
-If anyone deserved "to be destroyed" it would be the Baron portrayed in this exception Hammer film, a man "more monstrous than the monsters he created."
+In the fifth outing, Baron Frankenstein has been driven mad by his previous failures.
+He becomes an extortionist, a sexual abuser, and a neglectful man who aspires to be a god.
+If anyone deserved "to be destroyed," it would be the Baron portrayed in this exception Hammer film, a man "more monstrous than the monsters he created."

 More Monster Than Monstrous

-The opening sequence of the film is one of the grimmest and unnerving of all the Hammer Frankenstein films or, for that matter, all of the Hammer films.
+The opening sequence is among the grimmest and unnerving of all the Hammer Frankenstein films or, for that matter, all Hammer films.
 Watching the scene play out on television or in the theater during the original run or the 1970's broadcasts truly did catch the viewer off-guard.
 The violence is cruel and unexpected, a perfect prologue to set up Cushing's Frankenstein as a truly horrible and monstrous person.

-After fleeing the scene, the Baron Frankenstein must start all over.
-This leads him to the boarding house in which he will launch his new experiments.
+After fleeing the scene, Baron Frankenstein must start all over.
+The plan leads him to the boarding house in which he will launch his new experiments.